lavaeater/suburban-commando/README.md

 Here's why you need Git discipline.
 If there existed a commit in my Git history that said "Player Movement DONE" I could simply checkout that commit and compare it to the state the code is in now and find important clues to why it used to work but doesn't anymore.
 However, I fear that this committ doesn't exist.
 We'll see.

 ### Isolate feature
-If the above strategy doesn't get us anywhere
+If the above strategy doesn't get us anywhere, I will simply create a new Scene to troubleshoot all of this.
+It will simply contain the player, the camera and some ground.
+What I do need, however, is some kind of structure on the floor to see if the player is actually moving around a bit.

+### Rotate Schmotate
+I just realized I rotate the direction of the player, then do move and slide, perhaps we could work that into things, somehow?
+I ta

 ## Enemy Entity 1
 ### Mechanics